Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Experiments

-\cref{fig:vis} presents representative segmentation results on the ACDC dataset under the semi-supervised setting with 10\% labeled data.
-As shown in the figure, the proposed method produces segmentations that align more closely with the ground truth compared to other approaches, particularly in fine structures.
-Notably, in the red region at the bottom of the figure, only our method achieves accurate segmentation.
+\Cref{fig:vis} presents representative segmentation results on the ACDC dataset under the semi-supervised setting with 10\% labeled data.
+As shown in the figure, segmentations produced by the proposed method align more closely with the ground truth compared to other approaches, particularly in capturing fine-grained structures.
+This visual evidence supports the motivation of our self-paced framework, which is designed to control the learning pace from easy (e.g., bulk regions) to complex (e.g., fine structures).
+Notably, in the red-highlighted region at the bottom of the figure, only the propsoed method achieves an accurate segmentation.